 Paul has resided in Owosso since 1984 and is deeply involved with his community.
 He lives his favorite expression: “Leave things better than you found them.”
 He’s accomplished this through a variety of pro bono activities, including having served as trustee of the Shiawassee Community Foundation, vice president of the Memorial Healthcare Trustees, board member of the United Way, and past president of the Owosso Public Schools Board of Education.
 Paul also serves on the board of trustees of Baker College of Owosso and the Shiawassee Valley Development Corporation.
 He values spending time with his wife, Cindy, and their three children.
 In his spare time, he loves living on his farm in rural Shiawassee County.

-David Hood grew up in Owosso and spent the majority of this childhood on the farm.
+Dave grew up in Owosso and spent the majority of this childhood on the farm.
 He spent his summers baling hay and selling vegetables that he grew in the garden.
 When he wasn’t doing his chores, he spent his time riding horses in the Ranger 4-H Club.
-He also worked in the family business, Hood’s Soda Pop Shoppe, where he learned the value of hard work and treating people with respect – values he still lives by today.
+Dave also worked in the family business, Hood’s Soda Pop Shoppe and Reynold’s Coin Shop, where he learned the value of hard work and treating people with respect – values he still lives by today.

-David serves as Branch Manager and Senior Vice Presidents/Investments of the Schluckebier Hood Wealth Management Group.
-He has been in the financial services industry since 2004 and is very pleased to be a part of the Stifel organization.
-He feels the Schluckebier Hood Wealth Management Group shares a value system with its clients, helping them align financial goals with life events.
-Dave listens to his clients to better understand their needs so they can develop an investment plan that will ultimately allow them to live the one life they have to the fullest.
-When meeting with him, his most common advice is, “Wherever you are on your financial journey, let’s develop a process designed to take you to and through your financial goals.
+Dave serves as Branch Manager of the Stifel Owosso branch and Senior Vice President/Investments of the Schluckebier Hood Wealth Management Group of Stifel.
+He has been in the investment industry since 2004 and is very pleased to be a part of the Stifel organization.
+Dave feels the Schluckebier Hood Wealth Management Group shares a value system with its clients, helping them align financial goals with life events.
+He listens to his clients to better understand their needs so they can develop an investment plan that will ultimately allow them to live the one life they have to the fullest.
+When meeting with him, his most common advice is, “Wherever you are on your financial journey, let’s develop a process to take you to and through your financial goals.
 We will help you make educated, forward-thinking decisions with your money so you can spend time doing the things you care most about.”

-David is very active in his community, including serving with Rotary International and Shiawassee Regional Chamber of Commerce Ambassadors.
-He has also served in many other leadership roles throughout the years with Shiawassee United Way, Boy Scouts of America, and Friends of the Shiawassee River.
+Dave is very active in his community, including serving with Rotary International and Shiawassee Regional chamber of commerce.
+He has also served in many other leadership roles throughout the years with Shiawassee United Way, Boy Scouts of America, Owosso Country Club, Oak Hill Cemetery, and Friends of the Shiawassee River.
 He and his family attend First Church of Christ in Owosso.
-To relax, Dave enjoys a round of golf and trap shooting.
-As a “family man,” he enjoys spending quality time with his wife, Lisa, and their four children.
-David is looking forward to “growing old with his wife and enjoying his kids and grandkids.”
+To relax, Dave enjoys an occasional round of golf and spending time with family.
+He is married to his high school sweetheart, Lisa.
+They have four kids and three grandchildren.

-Kelly Schluckebier has been raised to work hard, respect others, and to always follow the Golden Rule: “Do unto others as you would have them do unto you.”
-Growing up in a household where her father worked as a financial advisor, Kelly has seen firsthand why long hours, persistence, and putting clients’ interests first is so important.
-It’s these values that called her to be in the financial services industry.
+Kelly Schluckebier has been raised to work hard, respect others, and to always follow the Golden Rule, “Do unto others as you would have them do unto you.”
+Growing up in a household where her father worked as a financial advisor, Kelly has seen firsthand why long hours, persistence, and putting clients’ needs and interests first are so important.
+It’s these values that called her to be in the investment industry.
 Kelly strives to build trusted, long-term relationships to help her clients pursue their financial goals.

-Dedicated to helping individuals and businesses alike, Kelly collaborates with the team to develop wealth planning and investment strategies that suit clients’ needs, goals, and risk tolerance.
-Her mission is to support the team in providing every client with targeted, comprehensive wealth management guidance and investment planning strategies, all while delivering the highest level of personal service and professional integrity possible.
+Dedicated to helping individuals and businesses alike, Kelly collaborates with her team to develop wealth planning and investment strategies that suit clients’ needs, goals, and risk tolerance.
+Her mission is to provide every client with targeted, comprehensive wealth management guidance and investment planning strategies, all while delivering the highest level of personal service and professional integrity possible.

 Kelly is delighted to be back in her hometown of Owosso, where she is an active member in her community.
-She currently serves on the Rotary Club of Owosso board and is a founding member of the Shiawassee Young Professionals Network.
+She currently serves on the Owosso Rotary Club board and is a founding member of the Shiawassee Young Professionals Network.
 She also enjoys being a member of the 100+ Women Who Care of the Greater Owosso Area and sitting on the Memorial Healthcare Foundation Community Action Committee.
-When not in the office, Kelly is most happy spending time with her family, friends, and her golden retriever, Benny.
+Outside the office, Kelly is most happy spending time with her family, friends, and her golden retriever, Benny.